baidakovil/pyfocusstackfo/README.md

 **Original inspiration**: The first version was found in Adobe Community [Discussion] by user *SuperMerlin* for three-file focus stacking.

 **Enhancements added**:
-- **Arbitrary file quantity**: Processes focus stacks of any size
+- Arbitrary file quantity: Processes focus stacks of any size
-- **Batch processing**: Handles multiple subfolders automatically
+- Batch processing: Handles multiple subfolders automatically
-- **Integration**: Works seamlessly with the Python workflow orchestrator
+- Integration: Works seamlessly with the Python workflow orchestrator

 **Important notes**:
-1. **Auto-cropping not included**: If photos have poor alignment, result may have gray-filled edges requiring manual crop
+1. Auto-cropping not included: If photos have poor alignment, result may have gray-filled edges requiring manual crop
-2. **Folder validation**: Script requires non-empty folders to function properly
+2. Folder validation: Script requires non-empty folders to function properly
-3. **Photoshop compatibility**: Tested with CC 2020+ versions
+3. Photoshop compatibility: Tested with CC 2020+ versions

 The script is automatically invoked by `runner.py` when Step 2 creates focus stacking groups.